-2019 Ryerson University Library DME Lab Creators Grant Recipients
+2019 Toronto Metropolitan University Library DME Lab Creators Grant Recipients

 Project one-liner: Using 360 video Hansel hopes to “demystify Black Hair, further normalize the beauty in our hair and affirm the struggles that come with the public perception…”

 Kelly Bang is a second-year architectural science student at Toronto Metropolitan University.
 She believes the most important trait an individual needs is a positive mindset to tackle design challenges and push for innovation.
 Her pursuit of architecture comes from her particular interest in composition of spaces, and the impact sensuous experiences with architecture can leave on an individual.
 With a background in visual arts and two years of school, she is able to balance different aspects of a project with respect to technicality and artistic expression.
 She has had three projects recognized at the annual Department of Architectural Science (DAS) Year End Shows, and has worked on the DAS publication, 325 magazine.
 She wishes to pursue a career in architecture, and strives towards equitable and sustainable design.